Social Learning Theory by Albert Bandura

 Social Learning Theory - Toolshero

 Social Learning Theory: this article explains the Social Learning Theory, which is developed by Albert Bandura in a practical way.
-After reading this article you will understand the basics of this powerful process to master skills.
+In addition to what this theory is, this article also highlights Operant Conditioning, steps in the behavior change process, and a brief summary.
+After reading this article you will understand the basics of learning theory.
+Have fun reading!

 What is the Social Learning Theory?